Career of Lionel Messi: 2011 Copa América

-Maradona was replaced by Sergio Batista, who had orchestrated Argentina's Olympic victory.
+Maradona stepped down as manager and was replaced by Sergio Batista, who had orchestrated Argentina's 2008 Olympic victory.
 Batista publicly stated that he intended to build the team around Messi, employing him as a false nine within a 4–3–3 system, as used to much success by Barcelona.
 Although Messi scored a record 53 goals during the 2010–11 club season, he had not scored for Argentina in a competitive match since March 2009.
-One notable friendly during this period occurred on 9 February 2011, when Argentina faced off against Portugal in Geneva, which marked the first international match between Messi and his perceived career rival Cristiano Ronaldo.
-Both players scored, with Messi netting an 89th-minute penalty to seal a 2–1 win.

-Despite the tactical change, Messi's goal drought in competitive matches continued during the 2011 Copa América, hosted by Argentina.
-Their first two group matches, against Bolivia on 1 July and Colombia on 6 July, ended in draws.
-Media and fans noted that he did not combine well with Tevez, who enjoyed greater popularity among the Argentine public; Messi was consequently booed by his own team's supporters for the first time in his career.
-During the crucial next match on 11 July, with Tevez on the bench, Messi assisted two goals in their 3–0 victory over Costa Rica, which allowed Argentina to advance to the knockout stage.
-Argentina were eliminated in the quarter-final, following a penalty shootout loss to the eventual champions Uruguay on 16 July.
-Messi would again be goalless but provided three assists, being named to the team of the tournament.
+Despite the tactical change, Messi's goal drought in competitive matches continued during the 2011 Copa América.
+Media and fans noted that he did not combine well with Carlos Tevez, who enjoyed greater popularity among the Argentine public, and Messi was consequently booed by his own team's supporters for the first time in his career.
+Argentina was eliminated in the quarter-final on 16 July.
+Messi failed to score again in the final match but provided three assists, and was named to the team of the tournament.

 2011–2016: Assuming captaincy and three consecutive finals losses

-In August 2011, the newly appointed coach Alejandro Sabella awarded the 24-year-old Messi the captaincy of the squad, in accord with then-captain Javier Mascherano.
-Reserved by nature, Messi went on to lead his squad by example as their best player, while Mascherano continued to fulfil the role of the team's on-field leader and motivator.